rfc-editor/errata-report-process/draft-rpc-errata-process.md

 * To: reporter, authors
 * CC: RSAB, RSWG, IANA, rfc-ed@rfc-editor.org

-#  Role of the RFC Production Center {#rpc-role}
+#  Role of the RPC {#rpc-role}

-The role of the RFC Production Center in errata processing is to:
+The role of the RPC in errata processing is to:

    1. Operate the Web portal.
    2. Maintain the errata database.